 JanusGraph will persist in a single batch.
 If a transaction has more

 modifications, the persistence will be split into multiple batches

 which are persisted individually which is useful for batch loading but

 A permanent inconsistency that can arise when operating JanusGraph on eventually consistent storage backend is the phenomena of ghost vertices.
 If a vertex gets deleted while it is concurrently being modified, the vertex might re-appear as a ghost.

 The following strategies can be used to mitigate this issue:

 Configure transactions to (double) check for the existence of vertices prior to returning them.
 Please see Transaction Configuration for more information and note that this can significantly decrease performance.
 Note, that this does not fix the inconsistencies but hides some of them from the user.

 Run regular batch-jobs to repair inconsistencies in the graph using JanusGraph with TinkerPop’s Hadoop-Gremlin.
 This is the only strategy that can address all inconsistencies and effectively repair them.
-We will provide increasing support for such repairs in future versions of Faunus.

 Instead of deleting vertices, they are marked as deleted which keeps them in the graph for future analysis but hides them from user-facing transactions.